lloydracine/Getting-and-Cleaning-Data/CodeBook.md

 #### Creates a second, independent tidy data set with the average of each variable for each subject and activity.

-The data.table library is loaded and used to create a `tidy` data table with the average of each measurement per subject/activity combination.
-The new dataset is saved in `tidyData.csv` file.
+The data.table library is loaded and used to create a "tidy" data table with the average of each measurement per "subject" / "activity" combination.
+The new dataset is saved in "tidyData.csv" file.

 ```
 # 5. From the data set in step 4, creates a second, independent tidy data set